awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 ## Overview of setting up Windows authentication<a name="USER_SQLServerWinAuth.overview"></a>

- To set up Windows authentication, complete the following general steps, described in more detail later:

 Amazon RDS uses mixed mode for Windows Authentication\.
 This approach means that the *master user* \(the name and password used to create your SQL Server DB instance\) uses SQL Authentication\.
 Because the master user account is a privileged credential, you should restrict access to this account\.

 To get Windows Authentication using an on\-premises or self\-hosted Microsoft Active Directory, create a forest trust\.
 The trust can be one\-way or two\-way\.
 For more information on setting up forest trusts using AWS Directory Service, see [When to create a trust relationship](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_setup_trust.html) in the *AWS Directory Service Administration Guide*\.